-When we have a horse that is really lean & hard to keep weight on, we start by deworming him, free feeding him on bermuda hay & maybe put him on Beet pulp pellets rather than putting him on straight alfalfa or grain.
+When we have a horse that is really lean & hard to keep weight on, we start by deworming him, free feeding him on bermuda or pasture & maybe put him on Beet pulp pellets rather than putting him on straight alfalfa or grain.

 If you feel like you need to pellet your horse use Beet pulp pellets or shreds.
 It is affordable & won't have them acting like a horse ready for the race.